Kotlin/KEEP/proposals/repeatable-annotations.md

 ## Details

 Marking an annotation repeatable in Java results in additional constraints for the annotation container class.
-The same constraints will be checked for the Kotlin annotation if it’s annotated with `@JvmRepeatable`:
+The same constraints will be checked for the Kotlin annotation if it’s annotated with `@JvmRepeatable` ([KT-47928](https://youtrack.jetbrains.com/issue/KT-47928)):

 1. The container class has to have a property `value` of an array type of the annotation, and all other properties (if any) must have default values specified.
 2. The **retention** of the container class must be **greater or equal** than that of the annotation class (assuming `SOURCE < BINARY < RUNTIME`).